jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 ## Publications and Subscriptions

 The next piece of this replication puzzle is our publications and subscriptions.
-Publications are what we will replicate, they live on the publisher and contain articles which are the objects.
+Publications live on the publisher and contain articles which are the objects to replicate (think tables, views, stored procedures).
 We can view all the publications on our instance by running the following command.

 ```PowerShell
 Get-DbaReplPublication -SqlInstance sql1
 ```

-The output shows us we have three publications set up on `sql1`, if you review the type of each you'll see there is one transactional, one snapshot and one merge publication - these are the three types we have available to use.
+The output shows us we have three publications set up on `sql1`.
+If you review the type of each you'll see there is one transactional, one snapshot and one merge publication - these are the three types we have available to use.
 Again the output is an object, and if you look at the `Articles` and `Subscriptions` properties you can see that these are also objects, if you were to dig into those you could see all the article properties or all subscription properties.
 Really cool stuff if you ask me!

 ```text
 ComputerName  : sql1